georgeyounes/NICERUTIL/README.md

 ### Running correctfpmsel

-**correctfpmsel** is really only useful if you wish to barycenter-correct the TIME column in the FPM_SEL table of a NICER event file, and only in the cases when the said TIME column has some time stamps outside of the valid orbit file for the given observation, which causes **barycorr** to fail.
-Note that in its current form, **barycorr** skips over barycentering the TIME column of the FPM_SEL table (since [HEASoft version 6.31](https://heasarc.gsfc.nasa.gov/FTP/software/ftools/release/archive/Release_Notes_6.31)).
+**correctfpmsel** is really only useful if you wish to barycenter-correct the TIME column in the FPM_SEL table of a NICER event file, and only in the cases when the said TIME column has some time stamps outside of the valid orbit file for the given observation, which causes BARYCORR to fail.
+Note that in its current form, BARYCORR skips over barycentering the TIME column of the FPM_SEL table (since [HEASoft version 6.31](https://heasarc.gsfc.nasa.gov/FTP/software/ftools/release/archive/Release_Notes_6.31)).
 Hence, we first need to re-enable barycentering of the TIME column in the FPM_SEL table.

 #### Enabling FPM_SEL barycentering through BARYCORR

-If you wish to allow the heasoft tool **barycorr** to perform barycentering on the FPM_SEL table of a NICER event file, you can follow these steps: (1) in axBary.c, which can be found under heasoft-version/heagen/barycorr/, remove the block that states that NICER FPM_SEL should stay untouched, (2) navigate to heasoft-version/heagen/your-build/BUILD_DIR, and (3) run **./hmake** and then **./hmake install**.
+If you wish to allow the heasoft tool BARYCORR to perform barycentering on the FPM_SEL table of a NICER event file, you can follow these steps: (1) in axBary.c, which can be found under heasoft-version/heagen/barycorr/, remove the block that states that "always ignore NICER FPM_SEL extension" (code on line 577), (2) navigate to heasoft-version/heagen/your-build/BUILD_DIR, and (3) run **./hmake** and then **./hmake install**.

 In the above, heasoft-version directory refers to the version number, e.g., heasoft-6.33.1.
 Also, the your-build directory refers to your machine's architecture, e.g., aarch64-apple-darwin23.4.0.
-Your **barycorr** should now barycenter-correct the TIME column in the FPM_SEL table.
+Your BARYCORR should now barycenter-correct the TIME column in the FPM_SEL table.

-For the most part, **barycorr** will run without any errors.
-However, there are few instances when that is not the case, and **barycorr** exits with an error (something like TIME outside of orbit file).
+For the most part, BARYCORR will run without any errors.
+However, there are few instances when that is not the case, and BARYCORR exits with an error (something like TIME outside of orbit file).
 The tool **correctfpmsel** will fix this issue by filtering out these time stamps.

 To run **correctfpmsel**, all that you require is an event file